cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 This would transform the transcript "Let's start the meeting with croissant ready." to "Let's start the meeting with Prasanth Reddy."
-The steps to use a custom Preprocessor in your application are explained here.
+The steps to use a custom Preprocessor in your application are explained :ref:`here <custom-pipeline>`.

 Tokenization